Mental Health Facilities Wheaton, IL

 Adventist Glenoaks Hospital Behavioral Health Services - 4.1 miles from Wheaton, IL

 Adventist Glenoaks Hospital Behavioral Health Services is a mental health treatment clinic in Glendale Heights, Illinois, located at 701 Winthrop Avenue, in the 60139 zip code.
 Adventist Glenoaks Hospital Behavioral Health Services provides hospital inpatient treatment.
-Adventist Glenoaks Hospital Behavioral Health Services provides psychotropic medication, integrated dual diagnosis disorder treatment and activity therapy to seniors 65 or older, adults and young adults.
-Adventist Glenoaks Hospital Behavioral Health Services also supports people with serious mental illness, people requiring dual diagnosis treatment and seniors or older adults.
-Additional services provided by Adventist Glenoaks Hospital Behavioral Health Services consist of diet and exercise counseling, chronic disease/illness management and suicide prevention services.
+Adventist Glenoaks Hospital Behavioral Health Services provides activity therapy, psychotropic medication and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
+Adventist Glenoaks Hospital Behavioral Health Services also supports people requiring dual diagnosis treatment, seniors or older adults and people with serious mental illness.
+Additional services provided by Adventist Glenoaks Hospital Behavioral Health Services consist of suicide prevention services, mentoring/peer support/consumer-run services and case management.

 Learn More